how to seal natural stone tile: your questions, our answers

 that said, there are many different stone tile sealers—and many different factors to consider when choosing a sealer for your tile. what’s best for a marble-tile shower floor, for example, will be different from what’s best for slate tile installed outdoors. you might even find that a topical sealer is best for your project.

-consult your contractor here, who can offer recommendations based on your particular installation. it’s also a good idea to contact the sealer manufacturer directly to confirm that a particular sealer is a good match for your tile.
+consult your contractor here. they are not only an expert in installing and cutting stone tile but also can offer recommendations based on your particular installation. it’s also a good idea to contact the sealer manufacturer directly to confirm that a particular sealer is a good match for your tile.

 how to seal natural stone tile